We love learning at Timothy Hackworth Primary School!

 At Timothy Hackworth Primary School, we believe that inclusive education means providing all pupils with a high quality education.
 Our curriculum promotes learning, personal growth and development.
 Further information can be found in the SEN Information Report.
 If you would like to discuss any SEND requirements that your child may have, please contact the school to arrange an appointment or telephone 01388 772959.

 ‘Talented’ refers to a child who excels in one or more specific fields, typically, performance skills, such as Sport, Art and Music, but who does not necessarily perform at a high level across all areas of learning.

-Learners are also invited to contribute and celebrate their achievements in the ‘Big Blue Book of Brilliance’, which is on permanent display in our Library.
+Learners are also invited to contribute and celebrate their achievements in the ‘Big Blue Book of Brilliance’, which is on permanent display outside our Library.
 To date, we have a diverse range of contributions which include Sport, Charity Work, Music and Art.

 As teachers, we ensure that we formally identify talented and more able learners through the regular and rigorous collection and analysis of progress data.
 Pupil Progress Meetings involving teachers and senior leaders identify opportunities that will maximise progress for all learners.

-In the Autumn term, as children settle into their new year group, teachers reflect on the information shared by the previous class teacher and create a new record of the talents and abilities, and potential talents and abilities, of the learners in their class.
+In the Autumn term, as children settle into their new year group, teachers reflect on the information shared by the previous class teacher, and create a new record of the talents and abilities, and potential talents and abilities, of the learners in their class.
 Teachers then record what is offered for identified children to support and promote their abilities and talents, e.g., practice space for Music, participation at Maths events or attendance at Sports Clubs.
 At this point, further opportunities are explored.